 2.6.2 Doctor of Ministry Committee: This committee coordinates general matters relating to the Doctor of Ministry program including review and recommendations on matters of policy and procedures.
 Along with faculty a D.Min. student also serves on this committee.

-2.6.3 Assessment Committee: This committee oversees the assessment of the academic work done by the various LTS programs (such as M.Div., M.A., M.A.P.S., D.Min.) and areas of studies (such as Interpreting Scripture, Interpreting Faith, Worship, etc.).
+2.6.3 Assessment Committee: This committee oversees the assessment of the academic work done by the various LTS programs (such as M.Div., M.T.S., M.P.S., D.Min.) and areas of studies (such as Interpreting Scripture, Interpreting Faith, Worship, etc.).
 Usually, one area of study is assessed yearly by faculty and reports are presented to the Assessment Committee.

 2.6.4 Appeals/Grievance Committee: This committee is appointed by the Dean to investigate and decide upon all grievance matters, both academic and non-academic.
 The members include two students, two faculty members, and two staff members.